Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 ## Pros

+* smaller, more productive teams
+* reduced risk of change
+* faster software delivery
+* lower risk to introduce new technologies
+* lower risks and costs of replacing systems
+* reduced costs of migrating and operating in the cloud

 ## Cons

 * Many projects and organizations will find microservices too complex, expensive and disruptive to deliver a return on the investment required.
+* Need specific experience in building, deploying and managing microservices and distributed applications.
+* Can be harder to manage
+* Can be overkill for many applications

 ## Alternative Choices